chbergmann/CurvedShapesWorkbench/README.md

 The hullcurves should lie on or parallel to the XY- XZ- or YZ- plane.

 ![WingExample](Examples/WingExample.png)

+The first curve that you select for CurvedArray creation will be the item that is swept and resized in the bounds of the other selected curves.

 #### Parameters
 - Base: The object to make an array from